 Beacon Marketing: Advertising Opportunities & Limits

-Let’s start by defining beacon marketing.
+Let’s start by defining beacon ads.

-What is Beacon Marketing?
+What is Beacon Advertising?

 With mobile device ownership at saturation point in the US and mobile-first audiences in many parts of the world, advertisers need to reach these audiences with the more personalized experiences they expect.
-Beacon marketing can help with this.
+Beacon ads can help with this.

-Beacon Marketing Use Cases
+Beacon Advertising Use Cases

 - On-premise advertising: Imagine shoppers browsing the cereal section at their local supermarket and getting a mobile notification that there’s an offer on their favorite brand.
 Or realtors using a beacon on a for sale sign to provide property details to potential buyers.
-Beacon advertising allows you to target mobile promotions based both on location and past actions, making it more likely that the recipients will take action.
+Beacon marketing allows you to target mobile promotions based both on location and past actions, making it more likely that the recipients will take action.

 - Integration with third-party location services: Advertisers can integrate beacons with third-party location services like Shopkick.
 This type of integration gives more data on shopper behavior.
 So when someone enters a store, you can welcome them, offer recommendations based on past browsing or purchase behavior, and deliver targeted deals and rewards, all via mobile notifications.